 Go to Settings > Time and Language > Language > Administrative language settings.

-Under Administrative Tab, click on Copy Settings.
+Under the Administrative Tab, click on Copy Settings.

 - Make sure that all Display language, Input language, and Format are English (United States) or whatever you want to have.
 If not go back and make those changes.

 - Mark two checkbox in Copy your current settings to Welcome screen and system accounts & New user accounts

 - Click OK and exit.

 Last but not least, you may want to disable those shortcut combinations which can accidentally change your keyboard settings.

 Having multiple keyboards on your Windows 10 PC is tricky.
 But then many need to use them on a regular basis, and this change of keyboard is very annoying.
 Hope these solutions worked for you!